genomic-medicine-sweden/gms_16S/README.md

 ## Multiqc report

-Fastqc results will be shown only for unprocessed reads.
-For runs using `map-ont` or `lr:hq` as parameter to `--seqtype`, qc-results from nanoplot will be shown for unprocessed and processed reads.
+FastQC results will be shown only for unprocessed reads.
+For runs using the `map-ont` or `lr:hq` parameter to the `--seqtype` flag, qc-results from nanoplot will be shown for unprocessed and processed reads.

 ## Useful commands for developers